Tree Trimming & Pruning in Manassas, VA

 What is the difference between trimming and removal?

 Trimming selectively removes branches while the tree remains in place.
 Removal takes the entire tree.
 If a tree is too damaged, diseased, or hazardous to justify maintenance, removal is sometimes the better long-term choice.
-See our tree removal page for more information.
+For full removal details, see our tree removal page.